danielsantander/cyberdev/kali-linux/docs/08_permissions.md

 ```

 ## UGO Symbolic Method
-Change permission with UGO (symbolic mothod).
+Change permission with the symbolic method (UGO).
 UGO stand for "user" (file owner), "group", and "others" (u, g o).

-Using the 'rwx' notation, utilze the `chmod` command.
+Utlize the change mode command (`chmod`) along with an operator symbol and the `rwx` notation to modify permissions.

-> Note the `+-=` operator symbols are used to denote modifying permissions.
+Operator symobls are used to modify permissions:
 ```
 + Adds permission(s)
 - Removes permission(s)
 = Sets permission(s)
 ```

 After the operator symbol, list the permissions you would like to add/remove.

-`$ chmod +rwx filename` to add read, write, and execute permissions for the file owner.
+`$ chmod +rwx filename` to give file owner read, write, and execute permissions for the file.

 `$ chmod -rwx directoryname` to remove all permissions of the given directory for the file owner

-`$ chmod +x filename` to give fileowner executable permissions on file.
+`$ chmod +x filename` to give file owner executable permissions for the file.

-`$ chmod -wx filename` to remove write and execute permissions of file for the file owner.
+`$ chmod -wx filename` to remove file owner write and execute permissions for the file.

-*Example*: grant the file owner executable permissions for `script.sh` file.
+*Example*: Grant the file owner executable permissions for `script.sh` file.
 ```bash
 # note no executable permissions for file owner, only read and write permissions allowed:
 $ ls -l